fnivek/monorepo_playground/README.md

-# A playground for me to test the concepts of a monorepo.
+# A playground for me to test the concepts of a monorepo

 [![Lint](https://github.com/fnivek/monorepo_playground/actions/workflows/ci.yml/badge.svg)](https://github.com/fnivek/monorepo_playground/actions/workflows/ci.yml)

 ## Copybara Setup

-### Github Authentication
+### GitHub Authentication

-Copybara needs credentials for github rest apis.
+Copybara needs credentials for GitHub rest APIs.

 - Make a fine-grained token
   - Give access to all repos copybara will use
   - Give it read write access to pull requests